RahiPatel1172/Lab2/README.md

 # CI/CD Pipeline Lab - Jenkins and GitHub Integration

 This project demonstrates the integration of Jenkins with GitHub for automated CI/CD.
-The project uses a polling-based approach to detect changes in the GitHub repository.
+The project uses both polling and webhook-based approaches to detect changes in the GitHub repository.

 ## Project Overview